Shogz-Labs/EECS1015_F24_Assets/README.md

 3. Programming IDE
    - [Wing IDE](https://wingware.com/downloads): The recommended IDE for complete beginners!
    - [Visual Studio Code](https://code.visualstudio.com/): A decent IDE for people with pre-existing experience.
 It is fairly self-contained, however, things can begin to get difficult when dealing with large-scale projects sometimes.
-   - [PyCharm](https://www.jetbrains.com/pycharm/): A comprehensive toolkit with moving parts and cool gizmos designed for large-scale projects,
+   - [PyCharm](https://www.jetbrains.com/pycharm/): A comprehensive toolkit with moving parts and cool gizmos designed for large-scale projects.
 4. Documentation & Cheat Sheets
    - TBD
 5. Textbooks & Miscellaneous References